 - A Reportable Activity; or

 - Constituting discrimination, harassment and/or retaliation in violation of this Policy;

 3. The Company will take immediate and appropriate corrective action which may include, but is not limited to, a warning or letter of reprimand, demotion, loss of merit increase, bonus or stock options, suspension without pay or termination of employment or some combination of these events.

 4. “Inappropriate Complaints”, as defined below, will be referred to the relevant manager for appropriate corrective action which may include, but is not limited to, a warning or letter of reprimand, demotion, loss of merit increase, bonus or stock options, suspension without pay or termination of employment or some combination of these events.

 5. The Audit Committee may enlist employees of the Company and/or outside legal, accounting or other advisors, as appropriate, to conduct any investigation of complaints regarding financial statement disclosures, accounting, internal accounting controls, auditing matters or violations of the Company’s Code.
 In conducting any investigation, the Audit Committee shall use reasonable efforts to protect the confidentiality and anonymity of the complainant.

 6. The Audit Committee shall retain as a part of the records of the Audit Committee any such complaints or concerns for a period of no less than seven (7) years.

 The Company reserves the right to take action in circumstances where investigation reveals that the complaint was knowingly undertaken for improper motives or made in bad faith.

-President & Chief Executive Officer of AXMIN Inc.
+Lucy Yan, Chairman & Interim Chief Executive Officer of AXMIN Inc.